-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan Cherwell Local Plan 2011 - 2031 Part 1 maintain the vitality of rural communities.
-Planning policies should identify opportunities for villages to grow and thrive, especially where this will support local services.
-The policy is generally consistent with the NPPF. the Council's LDS.
-Notwithstanding this the Council's AMR shows that at 31 March 2020 608 dwellings are either completed or under construction on sites with planning permission in Category A villages.
-The policy is delivering and is up to date as a significant majority of the 750 homes have come forward or are coming forward even in the absence of the Part 2 Plan.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2 2011 - 2031 Part 1 The policy is delivering and is up to date as a significant majority of the 750 homes have come forward or are coming forward even in the absence of the Part 2 Plan.
 The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040.
-Villages 3: Rural Exception Sites The policy supports the identification of small-scale rural exception schemes and states that market housing will only be considered in certain circumstances.
-The NPPF states that Local planning authorities should support opportunities to bring forward rural exception sites that will provide affordable housing to meet identified local needs and consider whether allowing some market housing on these sites would help to facilitate this.
+The Council reports progress on housing delivery in detail in its yearly Housing Delivery Monitoring (HDM) Villages 3: Rural Exception Sites The policy supports the identification of small-scale rural exception schemes and states that market housing will only be considered in certain circumstances.
+The NPPF states that Local Planning Authorities should support opportunities to bring forward rural exception sites that will provide affordable housing to meet identified local needs and consider whether allowing some market housing on these sites would help to facilitate this.
 The policy is generally consistent with the NPPF.
 The policy continues to support positively rural housing as part of the Local Plan and Neighbourhood Plans.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will consider the approach to rural exception sites to 2040.
-Villages 4: Meeting the Need for Open The policy contains measures to address deficiencies in open space, sport and Some updating of the evidence base has been undertaken since the Plan The policy is generally consistent with the NPPF and local
+Villages 4: Meeting the Need for Open Space, Sport and Recreation The policy contains measures to address deficiencies in open space, sport and recreation provision in the rural areas, and is generally consistent with Chapter 8 of the NPPF.
+Some updating of the evidence base has been undertaken since the Plan was adopted including the emerging Open Space and Play Strategy.
+The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
+The emerging Local Plan Review will consider the approach to